EVI Python Quickstart Guide

 MethodDescription

-__init__()Initializes the interface, setting up placeholders for the WebSocket connection.
+__init__()Initializes the handler, setting up placeholders for the WebSocket connection.

-set_socket(socket: ChatWebsocketConnection)Associates the WebSocket connection with the interface.
+set_socket(socket: ChatWebsocketConnection)Associates the WebSocket connection with the handler.

 on_open()Called when the WebSocket connection is established, enabling any necessary initialization.